matt-filion/s3-db/README.md

 [API](#markdown-header-api) | [Examples](#markdown-header-examples) | [Configurations](#markdown-header-configurations)

 Quick and simple data storage solution.
-Has most CRUD operations but does't not attempt to overcome the natural limitations of S3 like querying or insert collisions.
+Has all CRUD operations.
+Doesn't attempt to overcome  limitations of S3 like querying.

 _s3-db is not intended to be a replacement for any sort of enterprise, full scale and fully functional database with transactional integrity and complex queries.
 Instead, its aimed at the simple scenarios where select and CRUD operations are by an ID (key), and transactional integrity will be handled externally, if its needed._